European shares edge up as Chinese stocks recover

 At 0730 GMT, the pan-European STOXX 600 was up 0.2 percent with rises across most bourses on the continent and gains among miners, banks and car markers notably.

-Autos .SXAP rose 0.4 percent after being among the worst-performing sector this week since a surprise profit warning from tire maker Continental hit amid on-going tariff fears.
+Autos rose 0.4 percent after being among the worst-performing sector this week since a surprise profit warning from tyre maker Continental hit amid on-going tariff fears.

-Basic materials .SXPP rose 0.7 percent as London copper prices recovered.
-Antofagasta (ANTO.L) was a top gainer, rising 2.2 percent.
+Basic materials rose 0.7 percent as London copper prices recovered.
+Antofagasta was a top gainer, rising 2.2 percent.

 Among smaller companies, Swiss semiconductor maker U-Blox sank 15 percent after it announced disappointing results and cut its guidance for the year, with traders flagging its China business as particularly disappointing.